stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *A gout of acid flows from you and adheres to those who are not quick enough to avoid it.*

-Make a evocation attack vs the Dexterity defense of each creature in the line.
+Make an evocation attack vs the Dexterity defense of each creature in the line.
 On a hit, the creature is covered in acid for the spell’s duration or until a creature uses its action to scrape or wash the acid off itself or another creature.
 A creature covered in the acid takes 2d4 corrosive damage at the start of each of its turns.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 2d4 for each point of mana above the 1st.

-## Divine Favor
+## Divine Favour
 *1st Level Evocation*<br>
 **Casting Time:** 1 Action<br>
 **Range:** Self<br>